hubmapconsortium/ingest-validation-tools/docs/maldiims/README.md

 | required | `True` |

 ### `resolution_x_value`
-The width of a pixel
+The width of a pixel.

 | constraint | value |
 | --- | --- |